wheelerMT/pygpe/README.md

 - CUDA Toolkit (11.2>=)
 - [CuPy](https://github.com/cupy/cupy) (10.2.0+).

+### Installation

+Installation is through pip:

+    pip install pygpe

+Requirements are installed automatically **except** CUDA Toolkit.
+Ensure you have the required version of CUDA Toolkit (11.2>=) installed before attempting to install PyGPE.

 ## Examples

 See [examples](examples) folder for various examples on the usage of the library.